sdc-china/IDA-doc/_posts/2018-01-15-references-migrating and updating your application.md

 ![][mysqlmigration]

-3. Connect to the MySQL server and use IDA database.You can execute the script from the  clipboard.
+3. Connect to the MySQL server and use IDA database.
+Execute the script for each consecutive version.
 ```
 mysql> use IDA ;
 mysql> paste your sql here